 If you need to make changes to your pages, such as adding or editing content, please contact Brian Bates, web communications manager, email@example.com, 360-546-9603.

 We will coordinate your web pages with the university’s full website, editing copy to match the style and voice of the overall WSU Vancouver site.
 Because the primary purpose of the website is to grow enrollment, we strive for an informal, conversational style to appeal to relevant audiences including parents.
 We also strive to be brief.
 We follow the Office of Marketing and Communications style guide regarding spelling, punctuation and grammar.

 If you have questions about whether the website is an appropriate way to disseminate your information, contact us.

-Our guidelines are a set of best practices outlined by our consultants, SEM Works, in their Enrollment Management Plan, which was completed in 2015.
+Our guidelines are a set of best practices outlined by our consultants, SEM Works, in their Enrollment Management Plan.

 According to the report, “An institution’s web presence should incorporate six fundamental elements: a compelling value proposition, key selling points, audience relevance, audience engagement, calls to action and visual impact.”

 It’s especially important to address audience relevance and calls to action.

 Audience relevance: Address each primary student segment in a way that resonates with the population and compels them to act (request information, visit, call, email, apply, enroll, etc.).
 Student quotes, success stories, testimonials and job placement data are especially valuable for academic departments.

 Calls to action: What do you want prospective students to do when they visit your pages?
 The three most critical calls to action are to request information, visit campus and your department, and apply.